njmittet/learning-react/notes/react-redux.md

 ### Controlled Forms

-Having React controlling the internal state for form element also applies to the regular HTML form element.
+Using React to control the internal state for form elements also applies to the regular HTML `form` element itself.

 ```JSX
 class MyComponent extends React.Component {